 The UAE, Saudi Arabia & Qatar are spearheading façade architecture and materials innovation, taking advantage of the climatic opportunities that surround them.
 These countries have the highest share of green buildings in the Middle East and the concept of green buildings through façade material innovation is rapidly leading the way of enhanced façade performance and sustainability targets.

-Throughout the UK and Europe, creative façade design, material innovation and integration lead the way on new façade construction, but there is very little action, innovation or consideration given to how current façades can be utilised to help create more sustainable environments.
+Throughout the UK and Europe, creative façade design, material innovation and integration lead the way on new façade construction, but there is very little action, innovation or consideration given to how current and future façades can be utilised to help create more sustainable environments.

 It seems logical that the built environment and façade space could help play a big part in supporting future sustainability objectives, but why would such investments be made when the building owners have a different objective?
 The challenge now is finding the solutions that create commercial as well as sustainable interest for commercial property owners.